 You can start at home by adding a friend or another member of the family to the room to create distractions.
 Then, you can try doing things outside in the yard and work up to larger distractions, like a walk in a park or even a busy dog park.

-These are just a few tips you can use to teach your dog nose targeting.
+These are just a few tips you can use to teach your dog nose targeting, which can be one of the jobs your dog can do at home.
 Once they have mastered targeting, you can use this technique to help calm them when they are anxious or overactive.

 It can also be a useful technique when you are attempting to train your dog not to jump up or to stop barking.
 You can even use targeting to teach your dog new skills, train them for certain types of dog sports, or create new games!